 Completing an electronics certificate program with an emphasis in computer technology and telecommunications may provide job opportunities in many related industries.
 Some possible career titles may include:

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) has projected that the employment of telecommunications equipment installers and repairers will likely increase by 4% during the 2012-2022 decade.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) has projected that the employment of telecommunications equipment installers and repairers will likely decrease by 4% during the 2014-2024 decade.
 During the same time frame, job opportunities for all types of line installers and repairers will grow by about 6%, per the BLS.

 The median annual salary earned by telecommunications equipment installers and repairers was reported as $54,570 in May 2015, according to the Bureau.
 The same source indicated that line installers and repairers working in the telecommunications industry earned a median salary of $52,920 a year.